ensemble-ai/exercise-2-camera-control-Jason-Giang/PeerReview-Exercise2.md

 ___
 #### Justification #####
-Write Justification here.
-The crosshair doesn't go back to the target after the delay duration.Because the crosshair is faster than the target, it does somewhat look like the target is following the crosshair.
+The crosshair doesn't go back to the target after the delay duration.
+Because the crosshair is faster than the target, it does somewhat look like the target is following the crosshair.
 The camera doesn't have a leash distance.
 ___
 ### Stage 5 ###